-All items categorised in level 1 are revalued by applying the market value as determined by Safex (South African Futures Exchange), however the investment in Senwes Limited is revalued based on the traded share prices as indicated on the Senwes website.
+All items categorised in level 1 are revalued by applying the market value as determined by Safex (South African Futures Exchange) and the foreign exchange markets.

 Techniques used to determine fair value measurements categorised in level 2:

 RealFin Collective Investment Scheme's inputs can indirectly be observed through the cash balances and financial position of the fund.